zarathustr/FA3R/README.md

 # References
 1. Wu, J. (2020) Rigid 3D Registration: A Simple Method Free of SVD and Eigen-Decomposition.
 IEEE Transactions on Instrumentation and Measurement. https://doi.org/10.1109/TIM.2020.2987495
-2. Wu, J., Liu, M., et al. (2023) Completely Rational SO(n) Orthonormalization.
+2. Wu, J., et al. (2023) Completely Rational SO(n) Orthonormalization.
 IEEE Conference on Robotics and Automation (ICRA 2023)